yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

   RootVolumeType: standard
   RootVolumeSize: "16"
 ```
-step 3 - Creat a new environment with the application
+step 3 - Create a new environment with the application
 ```shell
 eb create deepfood-env
 ```